Richard Madeley: Other work

 Whilst working on their daytime show, the couple have been involved in other projects.
-Madeley and Finnigan won on the season finale of season 2 of a TV version of the classic board game Cluedo before Madeley presented the last two seasons of the game show, quiz show Connections, the daytime quiz Runway as well as a series on the world's wildest weather, Eye of the Storm.
-He hosted the ITV1 show Fortune: Million Pound Giveaway, and was the presenter for the unaired pilot of the home video show You've Been Framed.
+Madeley and Finnigan won on the season finale of season 2 of a TV version of the classic board game Cluedo in 1991.
+Madeley presented the last two seasons of the game show, quiz show Connections, from 1988–1989, and the daytime quiz Runway from 1988–1993.
+In 1991, he presented a series on the world's wildest weather, Eye of the Storm.
+He hosted the ITV1 show Fortune: Million Pound Giveaway in 2007, and was the presenter for the unaired pilot of the home video show You've Been Framed in 1990.

 Madeley hosted the news quiz Have I Got News for You on 14 December 2007, and then featured as a guest panellist in May 2011.
 He sat in for Richard Bacon on BBC Radio 5 Live.
-Madeley also covered for Dawn Patrol presenter Sarah Kennedy during the week of 27–30 April 2009, for Zoë Ball for two months until 27 February, and on numerous occasions for Chris Evans' Breakfast Show, all on BBC Radio 2.
+Madeley also covered for Dawn Patrol presenter Sarah Kennedy during the week of 27–30 April 2009, for Zoe Ball for two months until 27 February, and on numerous occasions for Chris Evans' Breakfast Show, all on BBC Radio 2.
 He appeared on Piers Morgan's Life Stories in April 2009 and was a guest on BBC Question Time in January 2010.
 In 2011, Madeley was featured in the eighth season of Who Do You Think You Are?, tracing his mother's ancestors to Canada and the United States.
 In April 2013, he appeared as a Dictionary Corner guest on Countdown for five shows.

 Madeley presented his own show on Radio 2, Madeley on Sunday (previously Made on Sunday), covering for Terry Wogan's Weekend Wogan over Wogan's holidays.
 Wogan died in January 2016, and Madeley's show became a semi-permanent replacement.
 From April 2016, the slot was shared between Madeley and Michael Ball, with Madeley presenting for approximately 10 weeks a year and Ball taking the remainder.